DeepInEvil/UDC/DKE-GRU/Readme.txt

 ## Getting Started

+We use python version3.6.4
 Install the requirements.txt file and install pytorch version: "0.3.1.post2"

 ### Prerequisites

-Download the pre-processed files from Wu et. al, from here: https://www.dropbox.com/s/2fdn26rj6h9bpvl/ubuntu%20data.zip?dl=0 Use the vocab.txt to create a list of three dictionaries train, valid and test and save it as a pickle called dataset.pkl and save it in ubuntu_data.
+Download the pre-processed files from Wu et. al, from here: https://www.dropbox.com/s/2fdn26rj6h9bpvl/ubuntu%20data.zip?dl=0and save it in ubuntu_data.
-The dictionaries should have the keys c, r and y denoting context response and label.
-The word must be replaced with word_id from the vocab dictionary.
+Run
+python ./preprocess.py
+To create the required preprocessed dataset
 This will be read from data.py
 Use the train.txt file to train a fasttext model using the fasttext library:https://github.com/facebookresearch/fastText by:
 ./fasttext skipgram -input train.txt -dim 200 -output fast_text_200